-Common health problems this dog breed could suffer from include joint dysplasia (hip/elbow), pancreatitis, heart diseases (dilute cardiomyopathy), cancer, and even obesity.
+Common health problems this dog breed could suffer include joint dysplasia (hip/elbow), pancreatitis, heart diseases (dilute cardiomyopathy), cancer, and obesity.
 You can take preventive actions against these diseases by ensuring that your dog eats healthy and gets a decent amount of exercise every day.

 You should also add some supplements to your diet to enhance its life span and take it for regular check-ups by a veteran.
 On average, this hybrid has a life expectancy of 10-14 years.

 Grooming Requirements German Shepherd Terrier Mix

 German Shepherd Terrier mixes are usually low-maintenance dogs and do not require an extensive grooming routine.
 We would recommend simply brushing them at least biweekly.
 Brushing is necessary as it helps remove any dirt or debris stuck in its fur from its weekly activities.